 What is an ISA?

 While the other types of ISAs are more suitable for short-term and medium-term financial needs, Lifetime ISAs are best-suited for buying a home or retirement.
 Individuals can save in cash or investments through their Lifetime ISA and add up to £4,000 per year until they’re 50.
 The government tops up the saved amount with a 25% bonus – £1,000 a year.
+If you want to know more about ISAs, make sure you check our full guide.

 Benefits of an ISA